mauriciopoppe/blog/site/content/notes/computer-science/programming-languages/cpp-refresher.md

 //  numbers[2] == *(p_numbers + 2)
 ```

-The value `&numbers` is the address of a 3-int block of memory, so even though `&numbers[0] == numbers == &numbers` numerically the value of `&numbers + 1 != numbers + 1` because `&numbers + 1` points to the next 3-int block of memory however `numbers + 1` points to the second element of the initial 3-int block of memory
+The value `&numbers` is the address of a 3-int block of memory, so even though `&numbers[0] == numbers == &numbers` numerically, the value of `&numbers + 1 != numbers + 1` because `&numbers + 1` points to the next 3-int block of memory; however, `numbers + 1` points to the second element of the initial 3-int block of memory.

 - `numbers` is type pointer-to-int or `int*`
 - `&numbers` is type pointer-to-array-of-3-int or `(*int)[3]`

-The relationship of pointers and arrays also extend to C-style strings, and it's for C++ a quoted string constant, strings in an array and strings described by pointers are all handled equivalently
+The relationship between pointers and arrays also extends to C-style strings.
+For C++, a quoted string constant, strings in an array, and strings described by pointers are all handled equivalently.

 ```cpp
 char first[20] = "john";